Healthy Homes Assessment Riverstone Terraces

 Home Assessments Riverstone Terraces for Rental Properties

-There are numerous things to look over when conducting the house review to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
+There are many concerns to check during the home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
 Some examples include:

 • Do you have enough drainage? the draught is stopped?

-The consequences of not having an Healthy home that is in compliance with lawful Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy services ruling can be significant for landlords and property managers.
-For specialist guidance, contact us today to book your rental properties home evaluation.
+The consequences of not having the Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling can be extremely costly for property owners and landlords.
+For professional guidance, contact us today and book your rental property house evaluation.

 home assessments for rental properties